netdata/netdata/collectors/systemd-journal.plugin/README.md

 sudo systemctl daemon-reload
 ```

-This will make http requests as priority.
+This will make HTTP requests as priority.

 2. Reload the daemon configs